Skip to main content

 Splash Mountain (Tiana’s Version) is opening this summer at the Magic Kingdom!
 Experience the most iconic log ride in a new way.
 Splash Mountain has been re-themed around the hit movie The Princess and the Frog.
 You’ll glide along the Louisiana swamps and meet a colorful cast of characters, new and familiar.
 You’ll still be able to take the 50 foot plunge from the top of the hill to the water below - if you dare.

-An exact opening date has not yet been officially announced.
-However, Tiana’s Bayou Adventure is highly anticipated.
+The official opening date has been announced as June 28th.
+Tiana’s Bayou Adventure is highly anticipated.
 Will you be one of the first to splash down?

 To read more information on the different rides available at the Magic Kingdom this summer, check out Disney Darling’s Attractions Guide